samuelskanberg/timestamper/README.md

-# Django-postgres-docker
+# Timestamper

-This is a boilerplate for django, postgres and docker compose.
+This is a simple app to log different stuff.

 ## Setup